dustinpfister/blog_posts/_posts/threejs-box-helper.md

 layout: post
 categories: three.js
 id: 475
-updated: 2019-06-10 21:47:51
+updated: 2019-06-11 18:35:46
-version: 1.2
+version: 1.3
 ---

-In threejs there is a built in box helper that can be used to help when it comes to debugging things.
+In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help when it comes to debugging things.

 <!-- more -->